itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 # For your projects
-- add access control
+- harden security of your app by adding access control
-- add a cloud function to your server
+- think about whether a cloud function might be needed to your server